micked99/ICT-Wspr-complete-setup/README.md

 To make the board consume as little power as possible its setup to switch between tx and gps so only one of the two is ON at any time, so it will startup and get valid gps lock with tx side of the board switched off, the si5351 consumes 17-27mA (depending on model) in stb curent even when not in use so only the gps is on and draws about 25mA using the ATGM336 (N31), when the board have got a valid lock the gps will turn off and the tx starts, using the low power 76, see further down, it will consume about 20mA and at max power, 79, it will be about 30mA, on top of this the 328 running at 2Mhz and the Tcxo combined will take another 3mA

-GPS,
+GPS:

-Switching on GPS only mode on the gps for powersaving (Beidou Chinese Gps system off), saves about 4-5mA
+The ATGM336-N31 support both GPS and Beidou system, by switching off Beidou and run the ATGM in GPS only mode we save another 4mA, see .ino file for the command.

 Timing4.h is a testfile that will start tx every 2min